AngeloAkuhwa/CTCare/README.md

 # CTCare: Sick Leave Management System

-CTcare is an internal web application designed to help employees, managers, and HR teams efficiently manage sick leave.
+CTcare is an internal web application designed to help employees, managers, and People's team efficiently manage sick leave.
 It replaces manual email and spreadsheet processes with a single source of truth fully integrated into the Microsoft 365 ecosystem.

 ---